 The establishment of the FICO score occurred in 1989.
 Prior to that year, lenders used personal judgment, zip codes, and references to determine if someone was eligible for funding.
 This made it hard for many people to get approved for money.

-Before the use of credit scores, you could have been denied a loan at the bank simply because you didn’t dress up in business attire.
+Before the use of credit scores such as FICO scores, you could have been denied a loan at the bank simply because you didn’t dress up in business attire.
 A bank agent would have looked at you and deemed you were ineligible for financing simply because you decided to wear jeans on your day off from work.

 How Is Information for Your Credit Score Reported?

 Credit scores are based on your financial decisions.
 Any time you inquire for a new loan or pay a bill, your actions are reported by lenders to the credit bureaus.

 There are three bureaus that collect your financial information in the US: